botman/botman/README.md

 | callback _or_ array of callbacks   | callback function in the form function($answer), or array of arrays in the form ``[ 'pattern' => regular_expression, 'callback' => function($answer) { ... } ]``

 When passed a callback function, $conversation->ask will execute the callback function for any response.
-This allows the bot to respond to open ended questions, collect the responses, and handle them in whatever manner it needs to.
+This allows the bot to respond to open-ended questions, collect the responses, and handle them in whatever manner it needs to.

 When passed an array, the bot will look first for a matching pattern, and execute only the callback whose